-Hardware is set at the match of the 2nd byte of matched 10-bit address.
+Hardware is set at a match of the 2nd byte of a matched 10-bit address.
 Hardware is clear at Stop detection.

-bit 7 IWCOL: I2Cx Write Collision Detect bit
+bit 7 IWCOL: Write Collision Detect bit

-1 = An attempt to write to the I2CxTRN register failed because the I2C module is busy bit 6 I2COV: I2Cx Receive Overflow Flag bit
+1 = An attempt to write the I2CxTRN register failed because the I2C module is busy bit 6 I2COV: Receive Overflow Flag bit